 To implement integrated risk management, the Bank has set up the Risk Management Committee.
 At the committee, the Bank's management discusses important issues relating to its risk management framework and capital adequacy, and determines respective management frameworks.
 The committee also ensures that the total risk amount is kept within capital resource limits.
 The structure also requires that the integrated risk management status (such as capital and risk status, and significant decisions made by the Risk Management Committee) be reported to the Board of Directors on a regular basis.
-The Bank has also established a number of committees based on the type of risk, i.e. the Market Portfolio Management Committee (market risk and liquidity risk), the Credit Committee, the Credit Portfolio Management Committee, the Cooperative Finance Committee (credit risk), and the Operational Risk Management Committee (operational risk), to enable the management to discuss and decide what measures are needed to control risks that arise in the execution of management strategy and business policies within an acceptable level.
-In line with the controls described above, under the risk management framework including economic capital management determined by the Risk Management Committee, and based on the need to carefully maintain a balance among return, capital and risk, amid the uncertain economic and financial conditions surrounding the Bank, the Bank has built and operated a forward-looking risk management framework by steadily grasping the trends in international financial regulations and exercising effective restraints.
+The Bank has also established a number of committees based on the type of risk, i.e. the Portfolio Management Committee (credit risk, market risk and liquidity risk), the Credit Committee, the Food and Agri Finance Committee (credit risk), and the Operational Risk Management Committee (operational risk), to enable the management to discuss and decide what measures are needed to control risks that arise in the execution of management strategy and business policies within an acceptable level.
+In line with the controls described above, under the risk management framework including economic capital management determined by the Risk Management Committee, and based on the need to carefully maintain a balance among return, capital and risk, in addition to due consideration for liquidity, the Bank has built and operated a forwardlooking risk management framework by steadily grasping the trends in international financial regulations and exercising effective restraints.